 In addition to helping families that are caring for elderly individuals, we also help parents of disabled children who are about to reach

-their age of majority.
-Once a child turns 18, parents may have a difficult
+the age of majority.
+Once a child turns 18, parents could have a difficult

 time obtaining necessary medical information due to increasingly strict HIPAA laws.
 By establishing a

 guardianship, parents can retain the control they need over their disabled children

 so they can continue to actively participate in their medical care, day-to-day